Balakirthika1503/Flask/README.md

 # Flask

-The Main aim is to create a website using flask and to integrate it with front-end technologies
+The Main aim is to create a website using flask and to integrate it with front-end technologies and performed CRUD operations

 Flask Structure

 1.main1.py (Main Python Backend Code / URL Routing)

-2.model.py(create Database and tables )
+2.model.py(create Database and tables ) using peewee ORM

 3.templates (All HTML templates are kept here)